jreisinger/docs/data/notes/go/pointers.md

-Go has pointers.
-A pointer 👉 is a value that points to the memory address of another value.
+Go has pointers 👉.
+A pointer is a value that points to the memory address of another value.

 ```go
 type Student struct{ Name string }